dsc-courses/dsc80-2026-wi/syllabus.md

 ### Campus Resources

-If there is an issue you feel uncomfortable speaking with us or are searching for help on a specific concern, there are several campus resources available to you, including:
+There are several campus resources available to you, including:

 - [UCSD Counseling and Psychological Services (CAPS)](https://caps.ucsd.edu/)